Copyright Registration

 7. Whether the work is published or unpublished

-8. If the work is published, year and country of first publication and name, address and nationality of the publisher
+8. If the work is published, the year and country of first publication and name, address, and nationality of the publisher

 9. Year and countries of subsequent publications, if any